kmarkus/rFSM/doc/README.txt

       as it breaks compositionality: if a state machine is used within a larger statemachine the absolute reference is broken.

+      Transitions support also support priority numbers.
+Priority numbers serve to resolve conflicts within one hierarchical level.
+In case two transitions are enabled by a set of events, the transition with the higher priority number will be executed.
+Priority numbers are assigned by the =pn= keyword for transitions, as seen below.
+Transitions without priority numbers are assumed to have priority 0.

+  rfsm.trans{ src='following', tgt='hitting', pn=10, events={ 't6' } },

 5.2 Operational API
 ====================